sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 In order to prevent corruption and man-in-the-middle attacks against your users, you must cryptographically sign your updates.

+Signatures are automatically generated when you make an appcast using `generate_appcast` tool.
+This is a recommended method.

-To cryptographically sign your updates, Sparkle includes a script to help you make a DSA signature of the archive.
+To manually generate signatures for your updates, Sparkle includes a tool to help you make a EDDSA signature of the archive.
 From the Sparkle distribution:

-    ./bin/sign_update path_to_your_update.zip path_to_your_dsa_priv.pem
+    ./bin/sign_update path_to_your_update.zip

-The output string is your update's DSA signature; you'll add this as an attribute to your enclosure in the next step.
-You can remove any newlines in this string.
+The output will be an XML fragment with your update's EDDSA signature and (optional) file size; you'll add this attribute to your enclosure in the next step.

-Additionally, in macOS 10.11 Apple has added [App Transport Security](//developer.apple.com/library/prerelease/mac/technotes/App-Transport-Security-Technote/) policy which blocks macOS apps from using insecure HTTP connections.
+Since 10.11, macOS has [App Transport Security](//developer.apple.com/library/prerelease/mac/technotes/App-Transport-Security-Technote/) policy which blocks apps from using insecure HTTP connections.
 This restriction applies to Sparkle as well, so you will need to serve your appcast and the update files over HTTPS.

 ### Update your appcast